simplicitesoftware/documentation/docs/docs/core/third-party-apis-examples.md

 #### Code snippet using a business Object

-You can now use the previsous script on a business object hook and send an email.
+You can now use the previous script on a business object hook and send an email.
 See [business object hooks code examples](/docs/core/objects/businessobject-code-hooks)

 ```Java
 ExternalEmail e = new ExternalEmail(getGrant());